Bruce Pavitt was Seattle’s first underground music mogul. Today he’s a psychedelic raver dad still pushing for a revolution.

 Earlier in October, Pavitt marched alongside 3,000 other activists at the Occupy Wall Street rally in downtown Seattle.
 He follows the movement’s worldwide convolutions via Twitter and Facebook feeds.
 In his view, its nascent state is similar to the pop culture revolution he was part of 20 years ago.

-Later he’s more concise.
-“I believe we’re witnessing the collapse of industrial civilization,” he says.
+Later he’s more concise: “I believe we’re witnessing the collapse of industrial civilization.”

 Pavitt has been agitating for radical transformation for three decades.
 His earliest mission statement was published in the spring of 1980, in the first issue of Subterranean Pop, the black-and-white fanzine he typed, cut, pasted and stapled in his apartment in downtown Olympia.
 His “New Pop Manifesto” read, in part: